FlowFuse/website/src/blog/2023/06/flowforge-1-8-released.md

 <!--more-->

 ## More reliable and scalable Node-RED applications
-Do you want to run business-critical processes in Node-RED and need to ensure they are always available and can handle increasing workloads?
-We're excited to introduce High Availability (HA) in FlowForge to support your needs.
-Suppose you're managing a large influx of HTTP requests to your Node-RED instances.
-With our latest update, FlowForge now ensures that these requests are evenly distributed across two instances.
-This means your applications are less likely to experience downtime and can manage higher traffic loads.
-You can easily activate HA mode during the creation of an instance.
-For more details, please see our [documentation](https://flowforge.com/docs/user/).
+FlowForge now makes it possible to deploy business critical applications built in Node-RED that are reliable and scalable.
+The new 1.8 features allows a Node-RED instance to be deployed in high availability mode, meaning two instances of the same Node-RED flows are available behind a load balancer.
+This allows for increased traffic to be automatically distributed across the two Node-RED instances.
+This means your Node-RED applications can handle more traffic and experience less downtime.
+For more details, please see our [documentation](https://flowforge.com/docs/user/high-availability).

+Additionally, we're pleased to offer a 30-day premium trial license for self-managed installs on Kubernetes.
+To avail of this offer, book a demo at [flowforge.com/book-demo](https://flowforge.com/book-demo).

 High Availability is our first [preview feature](https://flowforge.com/handbook/product/versioning/#preview-features), and your feedback is crucial.
 We encourage you to try out HA in your Node-RED instances and share your experiences with us.
 Your feedback will help us refine this feature and make it even better.